nicola-lunghi/TonexOneController/WebConfiguration.md

 - If this setting is disabled (default), then setting the same preset index multiple times will not have any effect. <br>
 - If this setting is enabled, then setting the same preset a second time will set the Tonex pedal to bypass mode.
 Setting it a third time will exit bypass mode.
 This setting is most suited to use with Pedal models, where it could for example enable/disable an overdrive pedal

+### Footswitch Mode (added in V1.0.5.1)
+This setting controls how directly wired footswitches will function.
+Note this has nothing to do with Bluetooth footswitch pedals.
+- Dual Next/Previous: 2 footswitches that select preset next and previous
+- Quad Banked: 4 footswitches.
+5 banks of 4 presets are controlled.
+1+2 selects down a bank.
+3+4 selects up a bank.
+Single switch selects the preset of ((bank * 4) + switch number)
+- Quad Binary: 4 switch inputs, intended for control by relays.
+The preset selected depends on the binary combination switch inputs, with switch 1 being the least significant bit, and switch 4 being the most significant bit.
+E.g. switch inputs 1,0,1,1 = preset 11

 ### Save and Reboot
 The Save Settings and Reboot button must be pressed to save the changes.
 The controller will reboot.